-Active and historical tracking of contacts and issues raised to the Help Desk is critical for the Help Desk to stay organized, efficient, and to maintain an audit trail.
+Active and historical tracking of contacts and issues raised to the Help Desk is critical for the Help Desk to stay organized and efficient and to maintain an audit trail.
 An investment into a Help Desk ticketing system is crucial for issue tracking.
-Please avoid using a spreadsheet or internally developed database.
+Please avoid using a spreadsheet or an internally developed database.
 Help Desk ticketing systems have matured over the years and will provide instant work efficiencies.
-There are also many options such as a hosted web based platform where you can avoid large initial capital investments if you so choose.
+There are also many options such as a hosted web-based platform where you can avoid large initial capital investments if you so choose.
 Zendesk, Spiceworks, Cherwell, Track-it, and BMC Remedy ARS are just a few of the mainstream Help Desk ticketing systems available to choose from.

 Help Desk knowledge base system

 Typically a Help Desk Agent can be described as a jack of all trades with great communication and customer service skills.
 However just because your new Help Desk staff is knowledgeable does not mean you don’t need a knowledge base or knowledge management system.
 A knowledge management system will store support solutions so Help Desk Agents will have available repeatable solutions and customers will receive support consistency from any and all of your Help Desk agents.
 Most Help Desk ticketing systems will offer a knowledge management module.
 There are also stand-alone systems available.